Law and politics

 He graduated with a Bachelor’s Degree from the Ateneo de Manila (B.S.
 Legal Management) in 1987 and a law degree (LL.B.) from the University of the Philippines in 1991.
 He holds Masters Degrees from Vermont Law School (cum laude) and the University of California, Los Angeles.

 Professor Gatmaytan writes on a wide range of issues which include the environment, gender, the judiciary, and the intersection of law and politics.
 His works have appeared in the Asian Journal of Comparative Law, the Oregon Review of International Law, the UCLA Pacific Basin Law Journal, the Georgetown International Environmental Law Review, and the Harvard Women’s Law Journal among others.

 His primary research interests are concentrated on constitutional amendments, the interaction of law and politics, and comparative constitutionalism.

-Professor Gatmaytan’s books include Legal Method Essentials 2.0 and Local Government Law and Jurisprudence both in 2014, and Constitutional Law in the Philippines: Government Structure published by Lexis-Nexis in 2015).
+Professor Gatmaytan’s books include Legal Method Essentials, Local Government Law and Jurisprudence, and Constitutional Law in the Philippines: Government Structure (published by Lexis-Nexis in 2015).
 His scholarship is collected in More Equal than Others: Constitutional Law and Politics, and Underclass: Public Interest Law Practice Perspectives.

-He has served as the Head of the Information and Publication Division of the UP Law Center since 2013.
+He served as the Head of the Information and Publication Division of the UP Law Center from 2013-2018.